m0rph2us/go-scala-util/README.md

 Some scala util function for go language.
+It uses reflection a lot!